 1. Take Your Time To Draft The Perfect Subject Line

-Because we think our main work is done when we finish writing the content and get a feeling that all that’s left are just small details.
+We think our main work is done when we finish writing the content and get a feeling that all that’s left are just small details.
 We even start losing patience and want to send the campaign as fast as possible.

 Start by writing your subject line before working on the content of your campaign, so you don’t have to rush in the end and can give it the time it deserves.

 Don’t stop at your first idea!
 Don’t be afraid of writing 20 subject lines or more and try to come up with creative, out of the box subject lines.
 Try using synonyms and change your sentence order to create more subject lines.

 You’ll be surprised by your capability to create original and attractive subject lines!

 Ask your colleagues to find out which one they like best.
 And finally, choose the one that you find the most suitable.

 3. Not Too Long, Not Too Short

 The ideal length for a subject line doesn’t exist in email marketing.
 However, one that is very long won’t even get a chance to attract your recipients’ attention as it will not be fully displayed in any inbox.

 Globally, we prefer subject lines having 6 to 10 words and 50 characters maximum.

 By imposing this length, you are forced to condense the essentials of your information in just a few words.
 This will certainly have a positive effect on your subject lines!